-45 Day Rogulike Postmortem
+45 Day Roguelike Postmortem

 I worked on a Roguelike game from 8 March 2022 to 22 April 2022.
 My motivations were to teach myself new things, develop my existing skills, and have fun with the development process.
 Two out of three isn't bad.
 Give it a try.